Sarvar55/patterns/src/com/sarvar/prototype/readme.md

 The Prototype pattern is a desing pattern used in software development to create new objects by copying an existing object, known as the prototype.

-Instead of creating new objects from scratch(baştan) the Prototype pattern allows us to clone existing objects and modify them as needed.
+Instead of creating new objects from scratch (baştan) the Prototype pattern allows us to clone existing objects and modify them as needed.

-- **Reducing object creation overhead**: Sometime, creating an object from scratch can be expensive in terms of time and resources.
-By using the Prototype pattern , we can avoid this overhead by cloning an existing object.
+- **Reducing object creation overhead**: Sometimes, creating an object from scratch can be expensive in (terms of time)(zaman açısından) and resources.
+By using the Prototype pattern, we can avoid this overhead by cloning an existing object.
 - **Customizing object creation**: The Prototype pattern allows us to create new objects that are similar to existing ones(olanlar) but with slight(hafif,biraz) differences.
 This can be useful when we need to create multiple objects with similar